Investment Loans

 Considerations:

-Is Adelaide a Good Place to Invest in Property?
+Is Adelaide a good area to invest in property?

-• Affordability: Lower entry prices compared to other capitals.
+– Affordability: Low prices of entry as compared to other capitals.

 What Should I Consider When Buying an Investment Property?

-Rental Yield: Estimate the income potential compared to the purchase price.
+Rental Yield: Determine the kaleidoscope of the possible income versus the purchase price.

-Capital Growth: Research past performance and future projections for the area.
+Capital Growth: A study of the past and future developments of the region.